 Sonoma County covers a lot of territory, from the Pacific coast to the edge of Napa and stretching from the Carneros region at the top of San Francisco Bay all the way up to Cloverdale in the north.
-It's too big and diverse to attempt to see it all during one short visit, so we divided it into parts.
-This getaway focuses on "Sonoma Valley," the area around the town of Sonoma, which includes Glen Ellen and Kenwood.
+It's too big and diverse to attempt to see it all during one short visit, so we've divided it into parts.
+This getaway guide focuses on "Sonoma Valley," the area around the town of Sonoma, which includes Glen Ellen and Kenwood.

 Sonoma is less crowded than Napa Valley, with the wineries more spread out, friendlier and on the whole, less pretentious.
 The Sonoma countryside doesn't have the well-defined "valley" feel you'll get in the county next door, but that doesn't mean it lacks beautiful scenery.
-Pinot Noir, Zinfandel and Merlot grapes grow well in the Sonoma Valley, and Sonoma Chardonnays are often more complex than those grown in Napa.
+Pinot Noir, Zinfandel, and Merlot grapes grow well in the Sonoma Valley, and Sonoma Chardonnays are often more complex than those grown in Napa.

 In Sonoma Valley, you can taste more than just wine.
-Olive oil, artisan cheese and local produce are sold in many spots, and they make great souvenirs.
+Olive oil, artisan cheese, and local produce are sold in many spots, and they make great souvenirs.

-Best Time to Go to Sonoma
+Best Time to Visit

 Sonoma weather is pleasant most of the year, but in summer it can be more crowded and hot.
-One of the most popular times to visit is fall, during the harvest, but that's when wine makers are busiest and have the least time for their visitors.
+One of the most popular times to visit is fall, during the harvest, but that's when winemakers are busiest and have the least time for their visitors.

-Things to Do in Sonoma
+Things to Do

 If you've only got a day, spend it in downtown Sonoma.
 It's just right for a rambling browse, with shops and restaurants surrounding a shady town square full of inviting benches.
 Almost every building has a historic plaque out front and most are dated before 1900.
 You'll find a few wine tasting spots here, so you don't miss a thing.

-- Sonoma International Film Festival, late March early April
+- Sonoma International Film Festival - late March early April

-- Sonoma Grape Camp, September - follow the grapes from vineyard to bottle
+- Sonoma Grape Camp, September - Follow the grapes from vineyard to bottle

-- Sonoma Extra Virgin Festival, Celebrating olive oil at B.R.
+- Sonoma Extra Virgin Festival - Celebrating olive oil at B.R.
 Cohn Winery

-Where to Stay in Sonoma Valley
+Where to Stay

 If you're staying in Sonoma, lodging on the town square or within walking distance of it will be the most convenient.
 However, other places a bit further away may offer enough extras to be worth it.